denniswon/agenthalo/docs/services.md

-# Contributing Services to AlphaSwarm
+# Contributing Services to NewtonSwarm

 ## Overview

-This guide will walk you through creating and contributing new services to the AlphaSwarm ecosystem.
+This guide will walk you through creating and contributing new services to the NewtonSwarm ecosystem.
 For general contributing guidelines, see [CONTRIBUTING.md](../CONTRIBUTING.md).

 ## Service Architecture

-Services in AlphaSwarm are built around the following core principles:
+Services in NewtonSwarm are built around the following core principles:

 - 🎯 **Focused**: Dedicated to a specific domain or functionality
 - 🔌 **Independent**: Minimally coupled with other services